czeh898/GT-Cyber-Security-Project1/README.md

 - _TODO: What aspect of security do load balancers protect?
 Load balancers defend against denial of service attacks.

 What is the advantage of a jump box?
-Jump boxes improve a companyís network security by having a secure central location that must be connected to first before launching any tasks.
+Jump boxes improve a company‚Äôs network security by having a secure central location that must be connected to first before launching any tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.
 - _TODO: What does Filebeat watch for?_Filebeat monitors log files to collect log events.
 Information is then forwarded to either Logstash or Elasticsearch to be indexed.